jmcalalang/f5-automation-toolchain-lab/docs/labinfo/labinfo2.rst

 Lab Setup:
 ----------

-Our lab environment utilizes a jump host with Postman for Modules 2-4, in the steps below we  are going to get the environment ready and able for the lab.
+Our lab environment utilizes a jump host with Postman for the Modules.
+In the steps below we set up the environment ready and able for the lab.

 Task |labmodule|\.\ |labnum|\.1
 -------------------------------